 The right lighting can bring your kitchen to life, and size matters too when it comes to light fittings and fixtures.

-Oversized lamps or chandeliers can help you fill a large area that would otherwise appear bare, adjusting perspective and preventing an open-plan home from feeling unfinished.
+Oversized lamps or chandeliers can help you fill a large area that would otherwise appear empty, adjusting perspective and preventing an open-plan home from feeling unfinished.

 When it comes to flooring, the choice of colour or material can make all the difference.
 Wood can add warmth or a rustic edge, while marble can give you a high-end finish.